fooka03/ncaa06-relegation/README.md

 Now you can finally fire up the script by either double clicking the `relegate.bat` on windows or running `python relegate.py`.
 It will prompt you for the paths to the aforementioned CSV files and ask how many teams per power conference you'd like to relegate.
 Once you've done that, the script will automatically update the `TEAM` and `TSWP` csv files based on the season's records for the teams and display the changes that were made.

-Finally, you'll need to import `TEAM` and `TSWP` into your dynasty via Madden Xtreme DB Editor (and PS2 Save Builder/mymc if you need it).
-Once your import is done you should be able to fire up the game and validate that the conference members have been updated.
+Finally, you'll need to import `TSWP` into your dynasty via Madden Xtreme DB Editor and use the `Addendum` function for the `TEAM` table.
+The new CSV files will end with `.new.csv` so make sure you're importing the right ones (and PS2 Save Builder/mymc if you need it).
+Once your import is done you should be able to fire up the game and validate that the conference members have been updated (in Sports Illustrated -> Final Standings).

 ## Limitations
 The biggest limitation to mention is that the `TSWP` table has a maximum of *446* entries.
 Unfortunately this means there's a shelf life for this script.
 Once you hit that limit, you won't be able to perform any more team swaps.
 At most, you'll be able to use this script for *89* seasons assuming 1 team relegated per power conference.
 This drops to *44* if you decide on 2 teams relegated per conference, *29* for 3 and so on.
 Of course you can get creative about how you can work around this (only relegate if there's a winless power 5 team or undefeated group of 4, relegate every other season, etc).
 Note, if you swap teams via other means (Pre-Dynasty team swaps for example) this will count against that 446 max and reduce the amount of seasons you can use this script for.